MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/api-ref/xbox-live-rest/uri/gamerpic/atoc-reference-gamerpic.md

 The ability to set a title gamerpic is controlled by an enforcement-only privilege (211).
 If enforcement revokes the privilege, the user will be prevented from saving a title gamerpic, and the service will return 403.
 Titles should call CheckPrivilege to verify that users are permitted to share content (priv 211).

-Presently, in order to use this service, your title must be whitelisted.
+Presently, in order to use this service, your title must be allow listed.
 To request approval, email `slsgamerpics@microsoft.com`.

 <a id="ID4EGC"></a>